ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 ## The mass exit problem in plasma {#the-mass-exit-problem-in-plasma}

 The mass exit problem occurs when a large number of users try to withdraw from a plasma chain at the same time.
-Why this problem exists has to do with one of Plasma's biggest problems: data unavailability.
+Why this problem exists has to do with one of Plasma's biggest problems: **data unavailability**.

 Data availability is the ability to verify that the information for a proposed block was actually published on the blockchain network.
 A block is "unavailable" if the producer publishes the block itself but withholds data used to create the block.